taiki-e/portable-atomic/DEVELOPMENT.md

 ## Testing Fuchsia

 This section describes testing Fuchsia using the emulator included in the Fuchsia SDK.
-See [rustc's platform support documentation]([fuchsia-platform-support-doc]) for details.
+See [rustc's platform support documentation][fuchsia-platform-support-doc] for details.

 <!-- omit in toc -->
 ### Setup

 Host requirements: x86_64 Linux/macOS

-Download the Fuchsia SDK according to the instructions in [rustc's platform support documentation]([fuchsia-platform-support-doc]).
+Download the Fuchsia SDK according to the instructions in [rustc's platform support documentation][fuchsia-platform-support-doc].

 Then set `SDK_PATH` environment variable.